grpc/proposal/A66-deterministic-subsetting-lb-policy.md

         addresses.sort()
     }

-    // subset_count indicates how much clients we can have so that every cleint is connected to exactly
+    // subset_count indicates how many clients we can have so that every client is connected to exactly
     // subset_size distinct backends and no 2 clients connect to the same backend. subset_count = backend_count / subset_size